 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that two characteristic-based and one neighborhood-based variables were needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Plat 005350 (Adler's Cove) and Subarea 4, were generally at higher assessment levels than the rest of the population.
-This resulted in less of an upward adjustment than the rest of the population.
-Neighborhood 5 (Lake Morton waterfront properties) were generally at lower assessment levels than the rest of the population.
-This resulted in a higher upward adjustment for these properties than the standard adjustment.
+The analysis results showed that plat based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance parcels in the plat of Lake Morton(405310 & 405320) were generally at lower assessment levels than the rest of the population while parcels in the Remington(721540, 721541 & 721542) plat and Neighborhood 4 Lake Holm were generally at higher assessment levels than the rest of the population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 634 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 669 useable residential sales in the area.

-Sales used in the valuation model were time adjusted to January 1, 2017.
+Sales used in the valuation model were time adjusted to January 1, 2019.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.